rob-luke/Neuroimaging.jl/docs/src/usage/access.md

 when programming.
 However, when we report data these units may not be appropriate.
 For example, fNIRS data is usually reported in micro Mol, it would be inconvenient to report and plot values with six leading zeros.
-Simillarly locations of neuroimaging coordinates are often reported in milimeters.
+Similarly locations of neuroimaging coordinates are often reported in millimeters.
 So the `show` functions will report the data in the typical scale for the area of research.